L\'evy-Khintchine Structure Enables Fast-Forwardable Lindbladian Simulation: Lindbladian Simulation by Hamiltonian Twirling Channels

 In this part, we study the Hamiltonian twirling channel with a compound Poisson distribution, which was also considered in~\cite{Vac05}.
-Since a Poisson distribution is always compound Poisson, this slightly generalizes the discussions in~\cite[Equation 6.26]{Kho91}.
+Since a Poisson distribution is always compound Poisson, this also generalizes the discussions in~\cite[Equation 6.26]{Kho91}.